Jamie-Clayton/Docs/_posts/2020-08-17-powershell-automation.md

 | Runtime requirement | Windows PowerShell only | Cross-platform |
 | Execution overhead | Higher (job overhead) | Lightweight |

-## Workflow
+## A worked example

-Enable long running tasks to execute and pause and restart so you don't have to start again.

-* Tasks for running on multiple devices
-* Asynchronous, restartable, parallelize or interruptive.
-* Tasks on a large scale, in high availability environments requiring throttling and connection pooling.
+The block below defines a Workflow, runs it as a persisted job, then suspends, inspects, resumes, and cleans it up.
+The `CheckPoint-Workflow` calls are what let `Resume-Job` pick up mid-run after a suspend or a reboot.
+This is the kind of shape you'd use for large-scale work across many devices in high-availability environments that need throttling and connection pooling.

 ```powershell
 # Requires PowerShell (Framework not Core) Ctrl + Shift + F8